 href attribute) on all pages you want to receive Webmentions for:

 The second optional-but-encouraged endpoint discovery method uses a

 Link HTTP response header.
 Senders should prefer this method as its less resource-intensive and can be discovered using a simple HTTP HEAD request.
 You should add the following response header (with your endpoint) to all webpages and resources you want to receive Webmentions for:

-Once you’re set up to receive Webmentions, you can retrieve your Webmentions using Webmention.io’s API or your domain’s custom Atom syndication feed.
+Once you’re set up to receive Webmentions, you can retrieve your Webmentions using Webmention.io’s Application Programming Interface (API) or your domain’s custom Atom syndication feed.
 It’s impossible to miss the instructions on how to retrieve your notifications after you’ve signed up with Webmention.io.

 You can simply update the endpoint addresses if you later decide to use another hosted service or do your implementation.
 Webmention.io isn’t only free-of-charge but a free software project that you can self-host.
 I don’t believe this shouldn’t take you more than a couple of minutes.

 There are also Webmention plugins available for all major content management systems (CMS) if you prefer building on top of your CMS.
 When you’re set up to receive Webmentions, you next need to decide on a strategy for sending them.

 You’ve got a lot of options when it comes to sending Webmentions, but Webmention.app is a good place to start.